Team-Scandela/Scandela/server/README.md

 	- Click on 'Open'

 2. Lombok
-	- Download [Lombok](https://projectlombok.org/downloads/lombok.jar) -> On Windows, you can go directly go to "Click on 'OK'" after the download
+	- Download [Lombok](https://projectlombok.org/downloads/lombok.jar) -> On Windows, you can directly go to "Click on 'OK'" after the download
 	- Right click on the downloaded file
 	- Choose 'Properties'
 	- Go to 'Permissions'